buildinspace/peru/README.md

 of the order they're given in `peru.yaml`.
 For example, a `move` is always performed before a `pick`.
 Also note that these fields can't be given twice.
-For example, instead of using two separate `move` fields (one of which would be ignored), use a single `move` field containing a list of moves.
+For example, instead of using two separate `move` fields (one of which would be ignored), use a single `move` field containing multiple moves.
 In practice, things work this way because these fields are parsed as keys in a dictionary, which don't preserve ordering and can't repeat.